Vyral/base-template/_posts/2018-10-15-use-proven-tools-for-accountability-and-profitability.md

 {% include youtube.html %}

 As I’ve worked to grow my team, I've also had to let go of team members.
-This is never, ever any fun at all.&nbsp;
+This is never, ever any fun at all.

 However, by utilizing the 30-60-90 system when bringing on new team members, **we’re able to make sure agents have what it takes to be successful on our team by the time their 91st day rolls around**—for their first 90 days,they have to crush their 20% tasks.
 I can attest to the beauty of this system.